louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 ### Ondansetron hydrochloride [^06eaaa85].
 FDA (2023).
 Medium credibility.

 Warnings and precautions regarding the use of ondansetron hydrochloride IV (also known as Zofran):
-- Anaphylaxis, bronchospasm: use extreme caution in patients with hypersensitivity to selective 5-HT₃ receptor antagonists.
+- **Anaphylaxis, bronchospasm**: use extreme caution in patients with hypersensitivity to selective 5-HT₃ receptor antagonists.
-- Mask symptoms of ileus, gastric distension: use caution in patients with chemotherapy-induced nausea and vomiting or after abdominal surgery.
+- **Mask symptoms of ileus, gastric distension**: use caution in patients with chemotherapy-induced nausea and vomiting or after abdominal surgery.
-- Myocardial infarction: maintain a high level of suspicion, as ondansetron has been associated with an increased risk of myocardial ischemia.
+- **Myocardial infarction**: maintain a high level of suspicion, as ondansetron has been associated with an increased risk of myocardial ischemia.
-- Prolonged QT interval: use caution in patients with electrolyte abnormalities, congestive HF, bradyarrhythmias, or patients taking other QT-prolonging medications.
+- **Prolonged QT interval**: use caution in patients with electrolyte abnormalities, congestive HF, bradyarrhythmias, or patients taking other QT-prolonging medications.
 Obtain ECG monitoring.
 Avoid using ondansetron in patients with congenital long QT syndrome.
-- Serotonin syndrome: maintain a high level of suspicion, as ondansetron has been associated with an increased risk of serotonin syndrome, especially in patients with concomitant use of serotonergic drugs, such as SSRIs, serotonin and norepinephrine reuptake inhibitors, MAOIs, mirtazapine, fentanyl, lithium, tramadol, and intravenous methylene blue.
+- **Serotonin syndrome**: maintain a high level of suspicion, as ondansetron has been associated with an increased risk of serotonin syndrome, especially in patients with concomitant use of serotonergic drugs, such as SSRIs, serotonin and norepinephrine reuptake inhibitors, MAOIs, mirtazapine, fentanyl, lithium, tramadol, and intravenous methylene blue.

 ---

 ### Ondansetron hydrochloride [^744a182d].
 FDA (2025).
 Medium credibility.

 Warnings and precautions regarding the use of ondansetron hydrochloride PO (also known as Zofran):
-- Anaphylaxis, bronchospasm: use extreme caution in patients with hypersensitivity to selective 5-HT₃ receptor antagonists.
+- **Anaphylaxis, bronchospasm**: use extreme caution in patients with hypersensitivity to selective 5-HT₃ receptor antagonists.
-- Mask symptoms of ileus, gastric distension: use caution in patients with chemotherapy-induced nausea and vomiting or after abdominal surgery.
+- **Mask symptoms of ileus, gastric distension**: use caution in patients with chemotherapy-induced nausea and vomiting or after abdominal surgery.
-- Myocardial infarction: maintain a high level of suspicion, as ondansetron has been associated with an increased risk of myocardial ischemia.
+- **Myocardial infarction**: maintain a high level of suspicion, as ondansetron has been associated with an increased risk of myocardial ischemia.
-- Prolonged QT interval: use caution in patients with electrolyte abnormalities, congestive HF, bradyarrhythmias, or patients taking other QT-prolonging medications.
+- **Prolonged QT interval**: use caution in patients with electrolyte abnormalities, congestive HF, bradyarrhythmias, or patients taking other QT-prolonging medications.
 Obtain ECG monitoring.
 Avoid using ondansetron in patients with congenital long QT syndrome.
-- Serotonin syndrome: maintain a high level of suspicion, as ondansetron has been associated with an increased risk of serotonin syndrome, especially in patients with concomitant use of serotonergic drugs, such as SSRIs, serotonin and norepinephrine reuptake inhibitors, MAOIs, mirtazapine, fentanyl, lithium, tramadol, and intravenous methylene blue.
+- **Serotonin syndrome**: maintain a high level of suspicion, as ondansetron has been associated with an increased risk of serotonin syndrome, especially in patients with concomitant use of serotonergic drugs, such as SSRIs, serotonin and norepinephrine reuptake inhibitors, MAOIs, mirtazapine, fentanyl, lithium, tramadol, and intravenous methylene blue.

 ---